bitshares/bitshares.github.io-old/_content/en/register.md

 <img class="img-responsive" src="/images/get-started/8_faucet_complete.png"  width="800px"   />

-**NOTE: Regardless of whether or not you chose to share your new account, your account will automatically and instantly be registered on the block chain.**
+**NOTE: Regardless of whether or not you chose to share your new account, your account will automatically and instantly be registered on the blockchain.**

 When you return to your wallet, your account should be shown as a Registered account:

 <img class="img-responsive" src="/images/get-started/10_account_registered_arrow.png"  width="800px"   />

-Welcome to the block chain!
-Reaching this step means you have successfully created and registered your account with the block chain and may now use it to receive funds.
+Welcome to the blockchain!
+Reaching this step means you have successfully created and registered your account with the blockchain and may now use it to receive funds.
 If you run into any problems following the steps above, there are very helpful people on the BitShares forum who will be more than willing to help!

 ## Step 4 - Backup Wallet